No truce in ‘fish wars’ as No 10 rejects French claims of deal to end dispute

 France claimed Emmanuel Macron and Boris Johnson had agreed to work on “practical measures” to resolve the dispute – but No 10 insisted that was wrong and it is up to France to back down.

-The prime minister’s spokesman suggested Paris had given no indication it is changing its deadline of Tuesday to snarl up cross-Channel trade with port restrictions and border checks.
+The prime minister’s spokesman suggested Paris had given no indication it will drop its deadline of Tuesday to snarl up cross-Channel trade with port restrictions and border checks.

 As a result, the UK is standing by its threat to launch a legal battle and do “whatever is necessary to ensure UK interests”, Mr Johnson has said.